ngonzalvez/react-form-wizard/README.md

 <h1></h1>

 #### Adding more steps
 In order to add more steps for your wizard, simply add the step config to the a `steps` array.
+When there's more than one step, you'll see the progress of the wizard at the top.

 ```typescript
 <Wizard steps={[firstStep, secondStep, thirdStep]}/>